Lifailon/ssh-bot/README.md

 - [X] Support for directory navigation.
 - [X] Combined access to remote hosts by key and/or password.
 - [X] Error handling when using commands that require user input.
-- [X] Support for storing and reusing passed variables and functions (the `/exit` command clears the history).
+- [X] Support for storing and reusing passed variables and functions (the `exit` command clears the history).

 ## Launch